Bringing the Science to the Classroom:

 OBJECTIVE:

-JINA’s Classroom Materials Mini-Grant Program is intended to help science teachers by providing the means to enhance their science curriculum with classroom materials they might not otherwise be able to utilize.
+JINA’s Classroom Materials Support Program is intended to help science teachers by providing the means to enhance their science curriculum with classroom materials they might not otherwise be able to utilize.
+Scientists are also available to come to your classroom and give a guest lecture (with demos) on nuclear astrophysics.

 DETAILS: